Political Advocacy

 ABC of Florida is part of a collaborative team supporting this legislation.

-Private Provider Reforms in Multiple Bills: Building Regulations (HB 267 Rep. Esposito)/SB 684 Sen. DiCeglie)
+PASSED - Private Provider Reforms in Multiple Bills: Building Regulations (HB 267 Rep. Esposito)/SB 684 Sen. DiCeglie)

 This legislation will be incorporating language from ABC updating the definition of Private Providers as well as clarifying that when a licensed architect or engineer affixes their seal to their plans review and inspection documents that the Building Department must further expedite their timelines.